-Root canal treatment is a way of saving a tooth that may have an abscess or may fractured, infected or decayed.
+A root canal treatment is the main method for saving a tooth that has an abscess or that may be fractured, infected or decayed.
 The purpose is to rebuild the tooth and surrounding tissues to a healthy state, relieving both pains and infection.
 If you have a tooth with an infected nerve, then a root canal is the treatment you need.

-Without root canal treatment the only other alternative is to have the infected tooth removed, and to replace it with an implant, a fixed bridge or a removable denture.
-None of those alternatives is anywhere near as effective as being able to actually keep the origin all tooth.
+Without root canal treatment, the only other alternative is to have the infected tooth removed and replaced with an implant, a fixed bridge or a removable denture.
+Of course, none of these alternatives is preferable to being able to keep the original tooth.

-Root canal treatment is not only the best treatment option for you as a patient, but it is also a cost effective way to save a tooth with a damaged nerve (pulp)
+Root canal treatment is not only the best treatment option for you as a patient, but it is also a cost-effective way to save a tooth with a damaged nerve.

-In the long run it is usually less expensive than extraction and replacement with a bridge or an implant.
-Root canal treatment has a high success rate, with many root canal treatment teeth lasting a lifetime.
+In the long run, a root canal treatment is usually less expensive than extraction and replacement with a bridge or an implant.
+Root canal treatment also has a high success rate, with many root canal treatment teeth lasting a lifetime.

 Once the pulp is destroyed, it can’t heal and it is not recommended to leave an infected tooth in the mouth.
 The alternative is to have the tooth out.
 Although some people would prefer an extraction, it is usually best to keep as many natural teeth as possible.